 Guitarist Buckethead didn't even allow Ozzy, the Prince of Fucking Darkness himself, to call him Brian, retorting that only his mother calls him Brian.

-Every member of Rammstein.
-Paul Landers' birth name is Heiko Paul Hiersche.
-He took his (now divorced) wife's surname and ignored his real first name, making an interesting case where you should call him Paul.
-Flake Lorenz doesn't like his given name, Christian, and has pretty much declared that Flake is his name.
-Richard's birth name is Sven Kruspe, the only remnant of that is his middle initial, Z (for Zven).
+Many members of Rammstein.
+Paul Landers' birth name is Heiko Paul Hiersche; he first decided to go by his middle name and then took his (now divorced) wife's surname, making an interesting case where you should call him Paul.
+Flake Lorenz doesn't like his given name, Christian, and has declared that Flake is his proper name.
 Christoph Schneider usually goes by either "Doom" or his last name.
 And Oliver Riedel just goes by Ollie.
-The singer, Till Lindemann, also invokes this trope; his full first name is Dietrich.

 Prince changed his (legal) name to a symbol as part of a contract dispute with Warner Bros.
 When people settled on calling him "the artist formerly known as Prince," he decided he didn't like that, and changed it again to "The Artist."
 When the dust finally cleared, he went back to "Prince," which is his actual first name by birth.